kubernetes/website/content/en/docs/setup/multiple-zones.md

 {{< note >}}
 For version 1.3+ Kubernetes will distribute dynamic PV claims across the configured zones.
-For version 1.2, dynamic persistent volumes were always created in the zone of the cluster master
-(here us-central1-a / us-west-2a); that issue
+For version 1.2, dynamic persistent volumes were always created in the zone of the cluster's control-plane machine (here us-central1-a / us-west-2a); that issue ([#23330](https://github.com/kubernetes/kubernetes/issues/23330)) was addressed in 1.3+.
-([#23330](https://github.com/kubernetes/kubernetes/issues/23330))
-was addressed in 1.3+.